stafyniaksacha/ci-tests/.github/PULL_REQUEST_TEMPLATE.md

 - resolve organisation/repository#23

 ## Documentation
-in case of creating a PR with `:breaking-changes` or `:enhancement` tag, you should rely with the associated PR that document this change
+in case of creating a PR with `:breaking-changes` or `:enhancement` tag, you should rely with the associated PR that relate this change
 - oranisation/documentation#21